Scotchy/XPipe/README.rst

 XPipe is a library that I started developping in December 2020 for my personal use.
 As it might be useful for other people, I decided to publish the code as an open source project.

-XPipe focuses on two principal components to make Data Science easier:

-- **Configuration files** are a big concern in data science field and there is no standard today.
+**Configuration files** are a big concern in data science field.
 XPipe facilitates your work by automatically loading python objects from a yaml configuration.
 You can also easily include other yaml files into another.

-- **Experiment tracking**: The web interface enables you to easily organize your experiments into folders, to filter them and to plot different kind of graphs.
-You will particularly appreciate the library if you deal with a lot of experiments.

-The philosophy behind the project is to be simple and customizable.

-As a team, you can run a single XPipe server for everyone.
-It will promote exchange as everyone can easily share their work with others.
+It is an interesting tool to improve your workflow, make it reproducible and make your configurations more readable.

 Getting started
 ***************